whiteboxdev/library-defold-grid-engine/README.md

 1. `size`: Size of your character in pixels.
 2. `direction`: Initial direction in which your character is looking.
 3. `speed`: Movement speed in grid boxes per second.
+If `speed = 0`, then movement is instant.

 DGE snaps your character into a grid box on registration.
 To do this, the bottom-center `stride x stride` square region of your character is used to properly position it onto the grid.